subsquid-labs/squid-substrate-template/README.md

 });
 ```

-To make sure you're indexing the right chain one can additionally filter by genesis hash:
+To make sure you're indexing the right chain one can additionally filter by the genesis block hash:

 ```typescript
 processor.setDataSource({